The Wanderer (criminal): Criminal life

 After returning to Bergen from Copenhagen in the late 1970s, he found himself homeless and jobless.
 He soon started breaking into multiple cabins, receiving his first criminal conviction in 1979.
 He continued burgling however, first in the vicinity around Bergen, before moving to Voss and Hardanger.
 Here he would raid the area and gather large depots of stolen goods.
 On 20 July 1989, he left Bergen with his cousin and friend Svend Dahle, and moved to eastern Norway.
-One year later, on 3 August 1990, the two were raiding a cottage in Tolga in Østerdalen when, both drunk after having raided the cottage's alcohol store, they started fighting.
+One year later, on 3 August 1990, the two were raiding a cottage in Tolga Municipality in Østerdalen when, both drunk after having raided the cottage's alcohol store, they started fighting.
 Larsen left the cottage, and when he came back he found the cottage burned down and Dahle dead inside it.
 Larsen was charged and convicted of involuntary manslaughter, but was later released on parole.

 After receiving thirteen convictions throughout the 1990s for over 450 burglaries, he was arrested again in October 2000 and charged with 221 new counts of burglary, and was subsequently sentenced to three years in prison.
 One year later, in late April 2001, he escaped from prison while on temporary parole.
 After slipping away into the forest, he immediately embarked upon a massive burglary-spree.
-During the next four months, Larsen robbed 60 cabins in Ringsaker, over 50 cabins in Stor-Elvdal, 25 cabins in Alvdal and Folldal, as well as over 30 cabins on around Mount Dovre.
+During the next four months, Larsen robbed 60 cabins in Ringsaker Municipality, over 50 cabins in Stor-Elvdal Municipality, 25 cabins in Alvdal Municipality and Folldal Municipality, as well as over 30 cabins on around Dovre Municipality.
 By mid-August, the search for Larsen had turned into a large manhunt, involving the police, hunters, cabin owners and local volunteers, all scouring the forests and wilderness and conducting 24-hour patrols of popular hiking areas, searching for any trace of the notorious criminal.